fahadbinthabit/CAPSTONE_911/README.md

-### Case study
+## Case study

-we will use a data set of 911 calls to determine the correlation with other variable from different data sets and will do a forecast
+We will use a data set of 911 calls to determine the correlation with other variable from different data sets and will do a forecast

-the different data sets are:
+### The different data sets are:

--the change of temprature over the year in the same county -the number of rainy days over the year in the same county
+* the change of temprature over the year in the same county
+* the number of rainy days over the year in the same county

-the forecast module
+### the forecast module :

--ARIMA
--SARIMA
+* ARIMA
+* SARIMA

 ### Overview